ibm-cloud-docs/vpc/block_storage_is_faq.md

 {: faq}
 {: #faq-block-storage-12}

-You can provision up to 300 block storage volumes per account in a region.
-You can request your quota to be increased by opening a [support case](https://cloud.ibm.com/unifiedsupport/cases/form){: external}.
+You can provision up to 750 block storage volumes per account in a region.
+You can request your quota to be increased by opening a [support case](https://cloud.ibm.com/unifiedsupport/cases/form){: external} and indicate in which zone you need more volumes.

 ### Can I set up shared storage in a multizone cluster?
 {: faq}